You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 It will also keep fungal plant diseases at bay.

-Use it in outdoor gardens, greenhouses, and houseplants.
-Furthermore, you can obtain it as an organic pest control product.
+You can use it in outdoor gardens, greenhouses, and houseplants, and obtain it as an organic pest control product.

 14. Natural Predators

-There are plenty of creatures that prey on pill bugs.
-Common pill bug predators include frogs, birds, spiders, centipedes, lizards, and ants.
+Plenty of creatures prey on pill bugs.
+Common predators of pill bugs include frogs, birds, spiders, centipedes, lizards, and ants.

 FAQ